IBM/security-verify-reactjs-tutorial/README.md

 ---
 #Front matter (metadata).
-abstract:  Add SSO to a ReactJS based app using Security Verify
+abstract:  Add SSO to a ReactJS based application using IBM Security Verify

 authors:                # REQUIRED - Note: can be one or more
   - name: Shikha Maheshwari